AjayGarje/Power_Bi_projects_Ajay_Garje/README.md

-# Power_Bi_projects_Ajay_Garje
+# Power Bi projects Ajay Garje (For how to download files directly)
-Following are the peojects created by me to share the visualization data To open project please follow the Steps to open and analize the projects Firstly open the project folder that you require you can download the dataset by clicking on it and then clicking on "View Raw" option that I have used to create the project so you can create your own you can see a video about the project working using "View Raw" option which will download the video You can download the .PBIX file from "View Raw" option (Power Bi must be installed in the device) Certainly!
-Here's the same README file formatted in the desired format using Markdown syntax:
+## Following are the peojects created by me to share the visualization data
+To open project please follow the Steps to open and analize the projects
+  - Firstly open the project folder that you require
+  - you can download the dataset by clicking on it and then clicking on "View Raw" option that I have used to create the project so you can create your own
+  - you can see a video about the project working using "View Raw" option which will download the video
+  - You can download the .PBIX file from "View Raw" option (Power Bi must be installed in the device)

-# Power BI Projects by Ajay Garje
+# Power BI Projects by Ajay Garje (For know how to clone and use)

 Welcome to the Power BI Projects repository by Ajay Garje.
 This repository contains a collection of Power BI projects created by Ajay Garje, showcasing his expertise in data analysis, visualization, and reporting.